-The Coronavirus Aid, Relief and Economic Security Act (CARES Act) was a \$2.2 trillion stimulus bill signed into law on March 27, 2020.
-Approximately \$14 billion was designated for higher education through the Higher Education Emergency Relief Fund (HEERF).
+The financial impact of the COVID-19 pandemic has been mitigated in part by the University's receipt of funds from federal government relief programs starting with the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+Approximately \$14 billion of CARES Act funds were designated for higher education through the Higher Education Emergency Relief Fund (HEERF).
 The University's share of the CARES Act allocation to higher education institutions was \$42.9 million (with 50% of such allocation required to be provided to students in the form of emergency financial aid grants).
-The CARES Act also established a \$175 billion allocation for a health care provider relief fund with distributions to health care systems occurring across six rounds.
-Initial round distributions were based on percentages of total Medicare payments received in federal Fiscal Year 2019 and prior year net patient revenue, with later rounds based on COVID-19 patient volumes and levels of disproportionate low-income patients or uncompensated care costs.
-The University hospital system and the James Cancer Hospital have received total funding of \$178 million.
-The U.S. Department of Health and Human Services also provided accelerated advance payments of Medicare reimbursements to health systems that, in effect, provide an interest free loan for one year, with repayments set to occur by netting the advanced amount against future Medicare claim amounts.
+The CARES Act also established a \$175 billion allocation for a health care provider relief fund.
+The University hospital system and the James Cancer Hospital have received total CARES Act funding of \$178 million.
+The U.S. Department of Health and Human Services also provided accelerated advance payments of Medicare reimbursements to health systems that, in effect, provided an interest free loan for one year, with repayments set to occur by netting the advanced amount against future Medicare claim amounts.
 The University and its affiliates received a total of \$287 million in accelerated advance payments of Medicare reimbursements.
-The recoupment of this temporary advance started in April 2021 and \$266 million has been recouped as of September 30, 2022.
 Additional stimulus support was provided by the State of Ohio by way of the Coronavirus Relief Fund which was a \$150 billion fund established for state, local and tribal governments by the CARES Act.
-The State of Ohio awarded the University \$27 million in August and another \$15 million in October of 2020 for a total of \$42 million.
+The State of Ohio awarded the University a total of \$42 million from this program.
 Finally, the University received nearly \$3 million in stimulus for various other aspects of its operation and services.

-The Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA) was signed into law on December 27, 2020.
-This act authorized \$82 billion in support for education through HEERF II, which allocated \$65 million to the University, comprised of \$21 million for direct student aid and \$44 million allocated to the institution.
-The American Rescue Plan Act (ARP Act) was signed into law on March 11, 2021.
-This act authorized an additional \$40 billion to higher education institutions with the University's allocation totaling \$115 million, with that amount split nearly equally between direct student aid and institutional support.
+The Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA) authorized \$82 billion in support for education through HEERF II, which allocated \$65 million to the University, comprised of \$21 million for direct student aid and \$44 million allocated to the institution.
+The American Rescue Plan Act (ARP Act) t authorized an additional \$40 billion to higher education institutions with the University's allocation totaling \$115 million, with that amount split nearly equally between direct student aid and institutional support.
 This fund is being administered by the National Association of Student Financial Aid Administration (NASFAA).

-In total, the University and its hospital system have been awarded \$734 million in stimulus funding (\$287 million is considered temporary) of which just \$104,185 has yet to be drawn (as of September 30, 2022).
-The University expects to fully draw down all remaining funds as it incurs qualifying expenses during the applicable time period.
+In total, the University and its hospital system have been awarded \$734 million in stimulus funding (\$287 million of which was in the form of temporary funding).